Technical Risk Management and Decision Analysis — Introduction and Fundamental Principles

 1. Overview

-I could not find a better way to start an article on Risk Management than by quoting the opening lines of Donald Lessard and Roger Miller’s 2001 paper that, briefly but lucidly, summarizes the nature of large engineering endeavours.
+I could not find a better way to start an article on Risk Management than by quoting the opening lines of Donald Lessard and Roger Miller’s 2001 paper that, briefly but lucidly, summarises the nature of large engineering endeavours.
 It goes like this:

 Large engineering projects are high-stakes games characterized by substantial irreversible commitments, skewed reward structures in case of success, and high probabilities of failure.

-— Understanding and Managing Risk in Large Engineering Projects
+Understanding and Managing Risk in Large Engineering Projects

 These handbooks thoroughly discuss Risk Management for large engineering projects, and I believe they would immensely benefit people in the software business.

-While a rudimentary risk management system is sufficient in most cases, especially for small projects, it is always an asset to possess adequate knowledge and enough depth and rigour when treating any topic that can adversely impact the organization’s capabilities of delivering successful projects.
+While a rudimentary risk management system is sufficient in most cases, especially for small projects, it is always an asset to possess adequate knowledge and enough depth and rigour when treating any topic that can adversely impact the organisation’s capabilities of delivering successful projects.

-This approach focusing on a rigorous, in-depth, and scientific education in the software business is a primary tenet of Operational Excellence.
+This approach, focusing on a rigorous, in-depth, and scientific education in the software business, is a primary tenet of Operational Excellence.

 2. Project Risk